zpatronus/markdown2html/README.md

 Themes are now supported.

-There are total of 5 themes.
+There are a total of 5 themes.

 - default
 - githubDark